Steak Topped with Bone Marrow Butter

 How to Buy Filet Mignon

 I like to buy a prime, peeled tenderloin and cut huge 2" to 2.5" steaks out of the center.
 I trim off and save the head and tail sections for other great dishes, like breakfast tacos.
 Most butcher shops and markets sell two types of beef tenderloins, peeled and unpeeled.
 It cost a little bit more to get a peeled tenderloin but it's worth it.
 An unpeeled tenderloin has a fair amount of extra fat, silver, and unusable meat that needs to be removed before cutting it into steaks.
 An unpeeled tenderloin may cost less, but there is a lot of waste.
-I would rather eat a steak than work that hard getting one.
+I would rather eat a steak than work that hard getting one ready to eat.

 There are two reasons to buy a peeled tenderloin rather than pre-cut steaks.
 First, you can cut nice thick steaks any size you want.
 Most cut steaks in my market are only 1" - 1.5" thick and that just will not do.
 I like my steak medium rare so I want a nice thick portion that is medium rare throughout.
 Remember, a steak will shrink on the grill.
 A 1.5" steak out of the package will be only 1" thick when cooked.